12 Common Roof Problems

 For every day that the felt underlayment is exposed due to cracked, broken, or slipped roofing material, ultraviolent rays reach it, causing the oils of the felt underlayment to dry out.
 When that happens, the felt cracks and when it cracks, water easily finds its way in through the roof.
 The felt underlayment is the only waterproof material on your roof that blocks the water from coming in.
 However, when it is cracked, there is nothing stopping water from getting in, and lots of it.

 If you suspect your roof has any one of these red flags, then your roof is not protected from leaks.
 There are easy, quick and cheap remedies for each and every one of these red flags.
+With so much climate change and harsh weather conditions, it’s essential to have a professional roof inspector conduct an annual roof inspection.

 Be sure to call Cert-A-Roof immediately so that you can have peace-of-mind and protection!